Keep computers up to date with software updates in Microsoft Intune

 Configure and deploy a Microsoft Intune Agent Settings policy for the update settings.
 You can use recommended settings or customize the settings.
-If you need more information about how to create and deploy policies, see the Manage your computers with Microsoft Intune topic.
+If you need more information about how to create and deploy policies, see the Common computer management tasks with the Microsoft Intune computer client topic.

 The following table shows the values you can configure in the policy and also the recommended values that will be used if you don’t customize the policy.
 You can find these settings in the Updates section.

 Specifies how frequently (from 8-22 hours) Intune checks for new updates and applications.